17 Traveller reviews from Holiday Watchdog

 5 star Cristal

+"Cristal Resort was fantastic - absolutely idyllic.
+We stayed in both the eco bungalows ($50 pn) and the deluxe rooms.
+Personally I preferred the bungalows but absolutely nothing amiss with the deluxe rooms.
+We also had the seafood buffet for 2 and it was amazing - huge lobsters, crab, tuna - it had it all.
 The staff were fantastic, very accommodating and the place was spotless.
 Its just steps away from the beach and if you have enough of the beach it has its own pool.
 Breakfast was gorgeous too!"

-- Travel date: Fri 21st of December 2007
+- Travel date: 21st December 2007

 Beware the Poisoned Dwarf